Skip to main content

 8.45-10.45

-Introducing and discussing ‘relationality’ as organizational socialization
+Introducing and discussing ‘relationality’ in relation to processes of organizational socialization

 10.45-11.00